purescript-codegen/purescript-read-dts/README.md

 ## History

 This library has started as an attempt to fix some bugs in `purescript-readts`.
-It has diverged into a separate lib and till its full maturation we want to keep it separate and not propse any merges.
+It has diverged into a separate lib and till its full maturation we want to keep it separate and not propose any merges.

 ## Status